City of Tacoma and MuniServices

 Need information about Tacoma's B&O Tax?
 Use the Guide to City of Tacoma's Business & Occupation Tax.
 This pamphlet will give you the basics about Tacoma's B&O. It includes information about current tax rates, common deductions and exemptions to how to file and pay.

 Did you know that all sub-contractors working at a job site in Tacoma must be licensed with the City of Tacoma?
-If any of your sub contractors do not have a City of Tacoma License please have them contact the Tax & License Division at (253) 591-5252.
-Download the printable flyer to let your sub-contractors know.
+If any of your sub-contractors do not have a City of Tacoma License please have them contact the Tax & License Division at (253) 591-5252.
+Download the Contractor Licensing Flyer to let your sub-contractors know.

 Do You Own Rental Property in Tacoma?